edgeworx/docs/content/en/docs/cloud/edgectl/add-an-edge-node.md

 ---
-title: Add an Edge Node
+title: "Add an Edge Node"
-date: 2020-10-06T08:49:31+00:00
-draft: false
 weight: 200
 ---

 In Darcy Cloud, nodes are edge devices that run Edgeworx Agents.
-Ultimately, we want to deploy applications to these nodes to put them to work!
+Ultimately, we want to deploy applications to these nodes to put them to work.

 If we list nodes in our default organization and project, we will notice that we have no nodes: